mavnn/mavnn.github.com/source/_posts/2015-02-12-good-developer-cvs.markdown

 ### Don't give in depth technical examples that give me the fear

-We got a CV from someone who had recently written a desktop application that used, I quote, "all the multithreading techniques".
+We got a CV from someone who had recently written a desktop application that used every multithreading techniques.
 Really?
 All of them?
 In one app?
 An interesting design decision.

-Fortunately for my curiosity, but not for his interview chances, he proceeded to list "all" of the techniques:
+Fortunately for my curiosity, he proceeded to list every multithreading techniques:

 * ManualResetEvent
 * BackgroundWorker